GrammaTech/gtirb/CONTRIBUTING.md

 Documentation
 -------------

-The GT-IRB documentation consists of complete documentation for all components of the GT-IRB API, along with examples and other usage information.
+The GTIRB documentation consists of complete documentation for all components of the GTIRB API, along with examples and other usage information.